This section covers the following areas of troubleshooting:

 Error Number: 85

-Cause: An LDAP operation timed out, typically while updating a map from the DIT.
+Cause: An LDAP operation timed out while updating a map from the DIT.
 The map might now contain out-of-date information.

 Solution: Increase the nisLDAPxxxTimeout attributes in the ypserv configuration file.

-The following problems could occur while running the N2L server.
-Possible causes and solutions are provided.
+This section describes problems that could occur while running the N2L server and provides possible causes and solutions.

 The mapping file, NISLDAPmapping, is complex.
-Many potential errors might cause the mapping to behave in unexpected ways.
-Use the following techniques to resolve such problems.
+Different issues might cause the mapping to behave in unexpected ways.
+Use the described techniques to resolve such problems.

 Cause: The syntax of the mapping file might be incorrect.